LSE-UR/LSE-UR/README.md

 ## Acquisition setup

 The acquisition experiment took place in two scenarios where an acquisition area at the University of La Rioja was reserved for the experimental setup.
-We present the 'Biblioteca studio' and the 'Blanco studio'.
-In 'Biblioteca studio' an Orbbec Femto Mega camera is placed in front of the operator and the table where two cameras at both sides: Microsoft LifeCam HD-3000 USB and Logitech Brio Webcam 4k UltraHD.
-In 'Blanco studio' an  Intel RealSense Depth Camera D457 camera is placed in front of the operator and the table where two cameras at both sides: Microsoft LifeCam HD-3000 USB and Logitech Brio Webcam 4k UltraHD.
+We present the _Biblioteca studio_ and the _Blanco studio_.
+In _Biblioteca studio_ an Orbbec Femto Mega camera is placed in front of the operator and the table where two cameras at both sides: Microsoft LifeCam HD-3000 USB and Logitech Brio Webcam 4k UltraHD.
+In _Blanco studio_ an  Intel RealSense Depth Camera D457 camera is placed in front of the operator and the table where two cameras at both sides: Microsoft LifeCam HD-3000 USB and Logitech Brio Webcam 4k UltraHD.
 The frontal camera is placed on a tripod has a distance of 1.50m.

 ## Repository Structure